 During the King’s visit to NYC, the New-York Tribune (September 25, 1881) wrote an article about the King: “One of the sights that pleased him most was the Paris Electrical Exhibition.
 We spent some time there.”

-“Kalākaua is going to introduce the electric light in his own kingdom; and he examined the different lamps on that account with the greatest interest.
+“Kalakaua is going to introduce the electric light in his own kingdom; and he examined the different lamps on that account with the greatest interest.
 The life in Paris entertained him very much; they turned night into day there.”

+To commemorate the occasion, a tea party was organized by Her Royal Highness the Princess Liliʻuokalani and Her Royal Highness the Princess Likelike.
 The Royal Hawaiian Military Band played music and military companies marched in the palace square.
 An immense crowd gathered to see and enjoy the brightly lit palace that night.